 Although no automatic GTI was ever produced (other than a handful of special order vehicles) there was a limited run of 1.9-litre automatic Gentry models, offered with a high spec.
 Although featuring the GTI’s body styling, this was more of a luxury-orientated car, lacking the sports suspension of the GTI.

 ||119lb ft @ 4750rpm

 |Price when new

 Dimensions and weight

-• Take a look at the interior and, and the first thing that you’ll probably notice is some wear to the side bolsters on the drivers seat.
+• Take a look at the interior and, and the first thing that you’ll probably notice is some wear to the side bolsters on the driver's seat.
 This is by far the most common interior foible of any GTI.
 Seats can be repaired, more easily on the 1.9s with part-leather interiors.
-If the fabric has warn, new covers are now being reproduced.
+If the fabric has worn, new covers are now being reproduced.

 • The all-aluminium XU engines are strong, but high-mileage or thrashed examples might show blue smoke on start-up and on overrun.
 In most cases that’s just worn valve stem seals.